-In a New York Times online op-ed essay, “Crumbling American Dreams,” political scientist Robert Putnam (Harvard) returns to his hometown to assess the current state of America:
+In a New York Times op-ed essay, “Crumbling American Dreams,” political scientist Robert Putnam (Harvard) returns to his hometown to assess the current state of America:

 My hometown — Port Clinton, Ohio, population 6,050 — was in the 1950s a passable embodiment of the American dream, a place that offered decent opportunity for the children of bankers and factory workers alike.

 But a half-century later, wealthy kids park BMW convertibles in the Port Clinton High School lot next to decrepit “junkers” in which homeless classmates live.
 The American dream has morphed into a split-screen American nightmare.
 And the story of this small town, and the divergent destinies of its children, turns out to be sadly representative of America.

 The rest of his essay describes a familiar set piece for middle America, featuring the disintegration of manufacturing industries around his hometown that once provided sources of steady, decent-paying jobs for high school graduates.
 The disappearing industrial base has translated into human want and suffering on a significant scale.

 I’ve seen a Port Clinton-type scenario before.

 My boyhood hometown of Hammond, Indiana in northwest Indiana was a busy working class and middle class city during the 1950s and 1960s.
 During the heart of those years, the area’s steel mills served as a reliable source of steady jobs for (mostly male) high school graduates.
 And thanks to high demand for steel and to collective bargaining, it was possible to raise a family on a mill worker’s wages.

 But all that started to change in the mid-to-late 70s, when the number of shifts declined and layoffs increased.
 Also, by the early 1980s, the national economy overall was heading into a major downturn that would further smack the manufacturing sector.